-- 3.1.
-Echelon or Grid starts will be used for all finals in BRCA 1/10th IC Circuit events. - 3.2.
-Finals in all classes will be A-Z type format with qualifying by FTQ. - 3.3.
-The A final will be of 45 minutes duration, at the Section Committee's discretion.. - 3.4.
-The B final would be of 25-minute duration and all other finals will be 20-minute duration. - 3.5.
-Cars must cross the finishing line under their own power to be counted. - 3.6.
-Note.
-The duration of the finals may be subject to variation on the day as decided by the committee members in attendance. - 3.7.
-In addition to Drivers and Marshals, all Mechanics must have a current BRCA License. - 3.8.
-In wet weather conditions the meeting will continue as normal and will not be cancelled unless extreme problems arise. - 3.9.
-All cars are to join the circuit from the Pit Lane at all times, except for the start of the final, which will be from the designated starting grid.
+- 3.1 Echelon or Grid starts will be used for all finals in BRCA 1/10th IC Circuit events.
+The minimum distance between the cars on the grid should be 3 metres. - 3.2 Finals in all classes will be A-Z type format with qualifying by FTQ. - 3.3 The Afinal Nitro will be of 30 minutes duration. - 3.4 All other Nitro finals will be of 25 minutes duration. - 3.5 GT8 Electric Finals will be 2 or 3 6 minute finals with 1 minute warm up.
+Points will be awarded as follows.
+1 point for 1st place and up tp 10 points for 10th place.
+The scores for each final will be added together and the lowest score wins the meeting. - 3.6 Cars must cross the finishing line under their own power to be counted. - 3.7 Note.
+The duration of the finals may be subject to variation on the day as decided by the committee members in attendance. - 3.8 In addition to Drivers and Marshals, all Mechanics must have a current BRCA License. - 3.9 In wet weather conditions the meeting will continue as normal and will not be cancelled unless extreme problems arise. - 3.10 All cars are to join the circuit from the Pit Lane at all times, except for the start of the final, which will be from the designated starting grid.
 If a car fails to start from its designated grid position, then a stop and go penalty will be applied unless car has started from pit lane.
-Should a car leave the circuit for any reason, and rejoin the track in such a way as to gain an advantage, the competitor will receive a 'stop and go' penalty at the Race Official's discretion. - 3.10.
-All cars must be re-fuelled behind the Pit Lane Board during Qualifying and Finals at all circuits.
+Should a car leave the circuit for any reason, and rejoin the track in such a way as to gain an advantage, the competitor will receive a 'stop and go' penalty at the Race Official's discretion.

+3.11 All Nitro cars must be re-fuelled behind the Pit Lane Board during Qualifying and Finals at all circuits.